jparkington/Electric-Brew/src/README.md

 **Methodology**

 1. The billing data in both `cmp_bills` and `ampion_bills` is expanded to a daily granularity to align with the usage data from `meter_usage`, ensuring that daily charges can be accurately associated with the usage data.
-2. An intermediary DataFrame is curated by merging cleaned and transformed `meter_usage` data with dimension tables (`dim_meters`, `dim_datetimes`, and `dim_suppliers`), along with the expanded billing data.
+2. An intermediary DataFrame is curated by merging cleaned and transformed `meter_usage` data with dimension tables (`dim_meters`, `dim_datetimes`, and an exploded version of `dim_bills`).
 This provides a comprehensive view of the usage and billing information.
 3. Cumulative and usage-based metrics such as `allocated_service_charge`, `delivered_kwh_left`, and `delivered_kwh_used` are calculated to provide insights into the usage patterns and remaining delivery capacities.
 4. The `total_cost_of_delivery` is computed by summing the delivery and supply rates, along with the allocated service charge, to determine the total cost associated with the electric delivery for each usage entry.
 5. A unique identifier `id` is assigned to each row, providing a primary key for database integrity and indexation.